Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Scheduler.md

 # Scheduler in Kore

 This document explains how to schedule and run tasks at specific times or intervals using Kore's built-in scheduler.
 Schedulers help automate recurring actions, delayed tasks, and cleanup when tasks are no longer needed.
+They are the higher-level way to do the time-based loops described in [Runtime Logic](/docs/concepts/runtime-logic).

 ## Overview